-The Honors Program welcomes highly motivated students who demonstrated academic excellence in high school or in the first and second semesters at Philadelphia University.
+The Honors Program welcomes highly motivated students who demonstrated academic excellence in high school or in the first and second semesters at Thomas Jefferson University.

 Participants in the Honors Program enjoy advanced levels of inquiry, smaller class sizes and seminarstyle instruction in Honors sections of General Education courses and special projects in the major.
 In many cases, Honors classes offer opportunities to take advantage of co-curricular experiences in the form of field trips, guest lectures, etc., that help interpret the course material.
 Honors students can opt to live in the Honors Residence Hall - a built-in peer group grounded in a shared value of academic excellence; and also enjoy extended borrowing privileges at the University library.

 Honors students are required to complete six designated Honors courses; four in the Hallmarks Core and two in the major; and one experience in each of the four Honors Cornerstones: Contribute, Act, Adapt and Question.
 Honors course offerings are listed each semester in the University's course schedule.
 Enrolled students must take the course for a letter grade.
 The pass/fail or CR/NC option is not available for Honors courses.

 Enrollment in Honors courses is designated on the University transcript and remains part of the student's permanent academic record.
 Honors Program students' academic records are reviewed periodically to assure that participants are making acceptable progress.
-Students successfully completing all Honors requirements with a GPA of 3.4 or higher receive special recognition at graduation, the Honors Stole, Medallion and Certificate.
+Students successfully completing all Honors requirements with a GPA of 3.25 or higher receive special recognition at graduation, the Honors Stole, Medallion and Certificate.
+This minimum GPA applies to all current and incoming students.